Teresa Giudice

-Teresa Giudice (/ˈdʒuːdɪtʃeɪ/ JOO-ditch-ay, [teˈrɛːza ˈdʒuːditʃe]; née Gorga; born May 18, 1972) is an American television personality best known for starring in The Real Housewives of New Jersey.
+Teresa Giudice (/ˈdʒuːdɪtʃeɪ/ JOO-ditch-ay, [teˈrɛːza ˈdʒuːditʃe]; née Gorga; born May 18, 1972) is an American television personality best known for being on The Real Housewives of New Jersey.
 Besides appearing on the show, Giudice wrote multiple New York Times bestseller cookbooks and was featured on Donald Trump's The Celebrity Apprentice 5 (2012).

 In December 2015, she was released from prison after serving 11 months of a 15-month sentence for fraud, while her husband and four daughters resided in the Towaco section of Montville, New Jersey.
-She is known for her extravagant lifestyle and highly publicized financial and legal troubles leading up to her prison sentence.
-Her husband, born Giuseppe but called Joe, began his 41-month sentence in March 2016.
+She is known for her extravagant lifestyle and highly publicized financial and legal troubles leading up to her felony conviction and prison sentence.
+Her ex-husband, born Giuseppe but called Joe, began his 41-month sentence in March 2016.

 Early life

-Giudice was born Teresa Gorga in Paterson, New Jersey, to Giacinto and Antonia Gorga, Italian immigrants from Sala Consilina, Campania.
-She and her younger brother Giuseppe "Joey" Gorga were raised in the Roman Catholic faith.
+Giudice was born Teresa Gorga in Paterson, New Jersey, to Giacinto and Antonia Campiglia Gorga, Italian immigrants from Sala Consilina, Campania.
+She and her younger brother Giuseppe "Joe" Gorga were raised in the Roman Catholic faith.
 She studied fashion marketing at Berkeley College in New Jersey.